Healthcare Cost Control

 ERs operate 24/7 with specialized staff and equipment ready for emergencies at all times.
 Because of this, patients often pay higher consultation and facility fees, additional diagnostic testing, and emergency service charges.

-Even minor symptoms may involve blood tests, imaging, or monitoring to rule out serious conditions.
-That can make a non-urgent ER visit much more expensive than starting with a clinic or telemedicine provider.
+Even minor symptoms may involve blood tests, imaging, or monitoring to rule out serious conditions, which can make a non-urgent ER visit much more expensive than starting with a clinic or telemedicine provider.

 The Cost Difference

-Costs vary depending on the hospital and treatment required.
+Note: Costs vary depending on the hospital and the treatment required.
+Figures above are illustrative ranges.

 When You Should Go to the ER